rebel1324/Everyday-Python-Scripts/README.md

 My personal manga notification program.
 When this script executed it will notify me new mangas that i've missed via telegram.
 The source is undisclosed. e-mail me if you need to know the parsing source. riddled with inefficient code - since I don't want to get blocked from the site, async/multithread never used.
+# Tips
+These scripts are designed to be some kind of generic tools for your windows environment.
+I suggest you to put some of these scripst on some folder and add that path on PATH enviornment variable.
+So you can actually call the program anywhere freely.